Aveglia/vAMPirus/helpmeoutsome.md

 ## EMBOSS Analyses

-For pOTU protein files and AminoTypes, vAMPirus will run different protein physiochemical property analyses using scripts within EMBOSS.
+For pcASV protein files and AminoTypes, vAMPirus will run different protein physiochemical property analyses using scripts within EMBOSS.
 To skip this process, just add "--skipEMBOSS" to the launch command.

 # vAMPirus output